Yutman/ikigai-banking/README.md

 ## Functionality Testing
-Open the link https://ikigai-banking-bvip.vercel.app/ Click 'Sign Up' using your details and a valid email address, everything else place mock details.
+Open the link https://ikigai-banking-bvip.vercel.app/

+Click 'Sign Up' using your details and a valid email address, everything else place mock details

 Password can be set as: password123

 Once signed up it will go to 'Connect Bank'

 *Popup Details*
 Phone Number: 415-555-0011

 Code: 123456

 Click '+ Add new account'

 Choose any bank, eg: Chase

 Continue to Login

 Username: user_good

 Password: pass_good

 Code: leave blank

 2nd Code: leave blank

 Select accounts: you can click multiple accounts

 Click additional info then press 'Continue'

 Click 'Connect Account Info'

-(if it fails the click 'Try another instituition') Wait till it loads, it will direct you to the Home Page
+(if it fails the click 'Try another instituition')

+Wait till it loads, it will direct you to the Home Page

 ## Quick Start